CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

     ![](../media/lab-07/image134.jpg)

-    Notice in the **Explorer pane** on the left, we have InvoicesMay table.
-Now we need to update Sales view.
+    Notice in the **Explorer pane** on the left, we have the InvoicesMay table.
+Now we need to update the Sales view.

 16. On the **top right** of the screen, select **Lakehouse -> SQL analytics endpoint**.